Does New Jersey Allow Cell Phone Use While Driving?

 Document the Scene

-Documenting the scene is important.
 Take pictures of the accident site, capturing the vehicles involved, any visible damage, and the overall context.
+Documenting the scene is important for providing a clear record of what happened.

 In suburban areas like Edison, where intersections like Woodbridge Avenue and Plainfield Avenue can be accident-prone, photographic evidence becomes vital for insurance claims and legal purposes.